Lab Manual

 Preface

-This document intends to help all members in Chen Lab to best avoid mistakes and improve efficiency, quality, well-being, and safety by making the desired research culture of the lab explicit and clear.
+This document intends to help all lab members to best avoid mistakes and improve efficiency, quality, well-being, and safety by making the desired research culture of the lab explicit and clear.
 It lays out reasonable expectations for me and (current and potential) lab members.
 Its goal is to save us all from having to play the “guess-what-Dr. Chen’s-thinking” game, or worse, needless miscommunication and all the stress that can come from such.
-This manual will be constantly evolving in my research group here at CWRU.
+This manual will be constantly evolving.
 Nothing is unchangeable but I ask us all to respect the process and abide by the expectations written here unless we have had an explicit conversation that agrees to some change.
 I would also emphasize that the goal is not to have me be a micro-manager; in fact, by laying all this out I hope I can be the opposite and enable us all to just get on with our jobs and enjoy the pursuit of this amazing vocation!

 What you can expect of me